How Can Orthokeratology Help With Myopia Management?

 Orthokeratology, or “ortho-k,” is an overnight process of vision correction that leaves your child free of daytime eyewear.
 Along with the convenience of not having to wear glasses or contacts during the day, ortho-k has been shown to slow down or even stop the progression of a child’s myopia.
 An additional — yet compelling — benefit is the reduced risk of developing serious ocular conditions and diseases later in life, such as macular degeneration and retinal detachment.

-If your child has myopia, speak with Dr. Andrea Kozma and Dr. Stephanie Britton regarding the benefits of wearing ortho-k lenses for myopia management.
+If your child has myopia, speak with Dr. Andrea Kozma and Dr. Brandon Pham regarding the benefits of wearing ortho-k lenses for myopia management.